jusufnathanael/api-project/README.md

 1. From the root link, you can visit `/questions/` to see the list of questions.
 2. To use other functionalities, you need to register and login to the website first.
 3. After signing up, you can visit `/answers/` to fill in the questionnaire and subsequently make any changes to your previous submission (if any).
+4. Optionally, you can edit your username and email at `/users`.